Ultimate Guide To WordPress RSS

 Your feed page will show as many recent posts as you have specified in the Reading Settings section

-(The feed page will display as many recent items you have specified in your Reading Settings section)
+(The feed will show as many recent posts as you have specified in the WordPress Reading Settings section)

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in the Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or as a summary …
+The other setting in the WP Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or just as a summary …

-Post excerpts affect how your feed content displays
+Post excerpts affect how your feeds will appear

 View The Content Of Your RSS Feeds

-As mentioned earlier, to view the content of an RSDS feed, you have to copy the feed’s URL and paste it into a feedreader, i.e. an application that can read and translate feeds into readable content for humans.
+As mentioned earlier, to view a feed’s content, you need to copy the feed’s URL to your clipboard and paste it into a feedreader, i.e. an application that translates feeds into readable content.

-First, go to a website whose content you want to subscribe to and look for a ’subscribe to feed’ link or button …
+First, go to a website or blog and search for a ’subscribe to feed’ link …

-(Look for an RSS feed button.
+(Search for an RSS feed link.
 Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …